vovkos/doxyrest/doc/build-guide/rst/prerequisites-tools.rst

 Tools
 =====

 Doxyrest build system relies on its own path configuration so you do not actually need to add any of these tools to ``PATH``.
-However, it is resommended to make CMake easily available (e.g. via ``PATH`` or a shortcut to ``cmake-gui``) -- because it is used to initiate the whole build process.
+However, it is recommended to make CMake easily available (e.g. via ``PATH`` or a shortcut to ``cmake-gui``) -- because it is used to initiate the whole build process.

 Required Tools
 --------------